vishwanathan-m1/material_to_zensical/source/about.md

 # About Zensical

 Zensical is a modern static site generator designed to simplify building and maintaining project documentation.
-It's built by the creators of Material for MkDocs and shares the same core design principles and philosophy – batteries included, easy to use, and with powerful customization options.
+It's built by the creators of Material for MkDocs and shares the same core design principles and philosophy – batteries included, easy to use, with powerful customization options.